William Goldman: All the President's Men

-Redford hired Goldman to write the script of All the President's Men (1976).

-Goldman wrote the famous line "Follow the money" for the screenplay of All the President's Men; while the line is often attributed to Deep Throat, it is not found in Bob Woodward's notes nor in Woodward and Carl Bernstein's book or articles.
-The book does have the far less-quotable line from Woodward to Senator Sam Ervin, who was about to begin his own investigation: "The key was the secret campaign cash, and it should all be traced..."
+Redford hired Goldman to write the screenplay for All the President's Men (1976).
+Goldman wrote the famous line "Follow the money"; while the line is often attributed to Deep Throat, it is not found in Bob Woodward's notes nor in Woodward and Carl Bernstein's book or articles.
+The book does have the far less quotable line from Woodward to Senator Sam Ervin, who was about to begin his own investigation: "The key was the secret campaign cash, and it should all be traced..."

-Goldman was unhappy with the movie.
-The Guardian says that he changes the subject when asked about the movie, but suggests that his displeasure may be because he was pressured to add a romantic interest to the film.
+Goldman was unhappy with the film.
+The Guardian says that he changes the subject when asked about the film, but suggests that his displeasure may be because he was pressured to add a romantic interest to the film.
 In his memoir, Goldman says of the film that if he could live his life over, he would have written the same screenplays, "Only I wouldn't have come near All the President's Men."
-He said that he has never written as many versions of a screenplay as he did for that movie.
+He said that he has never written as many versions of a screenplay as he did for that film.
 Speaking of his choice to write the script, he said: "Many movies that get made are not long on art and are long on commerce.
 This was a project that seemed it might be both.
 You don't get many and you can't turn them down."

-In Michael Feeney Callan's book Robert Redford: The Biography, Redford is reported as stating that Goldman did not actually write the screenplay for the movie, a story that was excerpted in Vanity Fair.
+In Michael Feeney Callan's book Robert Redford: The Biography, Redford is reported as stating that Goldman did not actually write the screenplay for the film, a story that was excerpted in Vanity Fair.
 Written By magazine conducted a thorough investigation of the screenplay's many drafts and concluded, "Goldman was the sole author of All The President's Men.
 Period."